National Parks in the Paraguayan Chaco: Environmental impacts

-Protected Areas: national parks and natural reservations
+Protected areas

 Cerro Cabrera – Timané Natural Reservation

 Created in 1998, today has an area of 125.823 ha.
-The River Timané is located in the zone and it`is considered a special river because it does not end up in any water course or lagoon.
+The River Timané is located in the zone and is considered a special river because it does not end up in any water course or lagoon.
 The Cerro Cabrera is in the border with Bolivia.
 The vegetation there is mainly a dense savanna and open forests.
 There are a lot of white quebracho, samuù and palo santo trees.
 Animals include wild felines, armadillos, giant anteater, and tapir.

 Chovoreca Natural Monument

 Choroveca National Monument was created in 1998 with an area of 100.953 ha.
 Its vegetation is different from the rest of the Chaco and it can be said to be unique in the country.

 It has a reddish sand soil, which is characteristic of the Oriental Region, and very shallow.
 Its beauty is unique and difficult to value, for its bushes as well as for the high forest where you can find the endangered trebol (Amburana cearensis).
 Animals include yurumí u oso hormiguero, el Kaguaré, and other species of felines and armadillos.